 3.5.
 Tuning method

 We can now tune the 'minimum time afloat' T to find the best fit with the observed distribution (Fig. 3).
-For this we only include all 'confident' measurements and exclude the measurement on Rapa Nui, as this outlier dominates the correlation.
-The maximum Pearson correlation coefficient is found for a 'minimum time afloat' of 72 days.
-This result suggests that particles that have been afloat for longer than 72 days are most likely to show biotic interactions.
-The correlation, when including Rapa Nui, is relatively low (0.38, with a p-value of 0.035), but if we look at the large scale, we do seem to capture some of the spatial variability observed with this approach (Fig. 4).
+For this we only include all 'confident' measurements and exclude the measurement on Rapa Nui, as we’re only interested in the distribution along the main-land.
+The maximum Pearson correlation coefficient is found for a 'minimum time afloat' of 70 days.
+This result suggests that particles that have been afloat for longer than 70 days are most likely to show biotic interactions.
+The correlation is low (R = 0.23) and insignificant (p-value = 0.23), but if we look at the large scale, the modeled spatial variability seems promising compared to the observations using this approach (Fig. 4).